SS007008/RecipeBook/README.md

 # RecipeBook 🍽️

 RecipeBook is a modern Android recipe application built using Kotlin and Jetpack Compose.
-The app allows users to discover recipes, browse categories, search recipes, view detailed cooking instructions, nutritional information, and save favorite recipes for offline access.
+The app follows MVVM architecture and allows users to discover recipes, browse categories, search recipes, view detailed cooking instructions, nutritional information, and save favorite recipes, and previously fetched recipes offline.

 ## Features